tarunmenon/Elev_migration_diet/README.md

 # ACCESS INFORMATION

 # DATA & CODE FILE OVERVIEW
-This is the repository for the manuscript titled "Diet as a predictor of elevational migration by Himalayan birds".
+This is the repository for the manuscript titled "Resource abundance and dietary specialization predict elevational migration in a hyperdiverse montane bird community".
 This data repository consists of 2 major datasets and a corresponding set of scripts that allow you to recreate the analysis in the manuscript.

 # DATA